synapsecns/sanguine/docs/bridge/docs/Services/Submitter.md

 Submitter was designed with multiple chains in mind by keeping track of a thread-safe `map[chainid]nonce`.
 When we build the transaction opts, we lock on the chainid until we finish firing off the transaction.
 We also keep a `map[txHash]txStatus` with the same thread-safe mechanism.
 This allows us to concurrently fire off transactions on different chains while ensuring our nonces are correct.

-The [Queue](https://github.com/synapsecns/sanguine/blob/ethergo/v0.9.0/ethergo/submitter/chain_queue.go) has a selector loop running at all times that calls the `processQueue` method, concurrently processing and storing confirmed txs, or using the [chain queue](https://github.com/synapsecns/sanguine/blob/ethergo/v0.9.0/ethergo/submitter/chain_queue.go) to fire off and store pending txs on chain.
+The [Queue](https://github.com/synapsecns/sanguine/blob/ethergo/v0.9.0/ethergo/submitter/chain_queue.go) has a selector loop running at all times which calls the `processQueue` method, concurrently processing and storing confirmed txs, or using the [chain queue](https://github.com/synapsecns/sanguine/blob/ethergo/v0.9.0/ethergo/submitter/chain_queue.go) to fire off and store pending txs on chain.

 #### Customizing DB Behavior